Eyadfezex/my-notes/React/TanStack Query/React Query Topics/4-Network Mode.md

 }
 ```

 In this example, the `MyComponent` query is set to use the `online` network mode, overriding the default `offlineFirst` mode specified in the `QueryClient` configuration.
+This flexibility allows for fine-tuning how each query behaves in different network conditions.